IAD-ZHDK/ChatGPT_arduino/readme.md

 This Serial mode, this is simply done with the notify() command.

 Be careful how often these events are fired.
-It will take ChatGPT a couple of seconds to respond to each event, so you don't want to be firing this events very frequently.
+It will take ChatGPT a couple of seconds to respond to each event, so you don't want to be firing these events very frequently.

 ``` csharp
     int sensorValue = analogRead(A0);